UMEP-dev/UMEP-Docs/docs/source/DevelopmentGuidelines.rst

   from ..Utilities import f90nml

-The **pandas** library is not install by default so a simple install pandas cannot be used use instead a try statement:
+If a Python library is not common and not installed, use a **try** statement to avoid plugin failure:

 ::